When enlisting in the Air Force, all new recruits are able to select a job, called Air Force Specialty Codes, or AFSC’s.

 20. Geospatial Intelligence (1N1X1)

-What They Do: They plan, collect, analyze, exploit, develop, and disseminate multi-sensor geospatial intelligence to support military missions.
+What They Do: They analyze imagery from satellites as well as drones and other sources to identify threats.
+They screen and disseminate multi-sensor geospatial intelligence to support military missions.

 21. Signals Intelligence Analyst (1N2X1)

-What They Do: They acquire, process, identify, analyze, and report electromagnetic intelligence emissions.
-This includes operating electronic intelligence equipment and computer systems.
+What They Do: They acquire, process, identify, analyze, and report on foreign electromagnetic intelligence emissions.
+This includes operating electronic intelligence equipment and computer systems and reporting on unusual activity.

 22. Cryptologic Language Analyst (1N3X1)